petermr/tigr2ess/dictionaries/creating_dictionaries.md

 pineol;
 ```
-means that we couldn't find `pineol` in Wikpedia (but we could find it in Wikidata.
+means that we couldn't find `pineol` in Wikpedia (but we could find it in Wikidata).

 ### dictionaries

 The XML dictionary contains:
 ```
 <?xml version="1.0" encoding="UTF-8"?>